 How to use the 401(k) calculator

-- Employer match up to % — the maximum percentage of salary your employer will match.
+- Employer match cap %, the maximum percentage of salary eligible for that match.

 Results update instantly as you type.
 The summary cards show your projected balance at retirement, how much you and your employer each contributed, and how much of the final total came from investment growth.
 The table below them shows your balance at five-year milestones along the way.